Start My Answer

 3. Talk to an Attorney About a Possible Countersuit

 In summary, you shouldn't let Estate Information Services hurt your credit score or cause you more stress at a time when you are dealing with the death of a loved one.
-Fight back with the help of SoloSuit.
+Contact them to discuss your options, and be prepared to negotiate.
+Use SoloSettle to streamline the settlement process.

 How to Answer a Summons for debt collection in all 50 states